 But let’s not forget that ISO9001 is still a different standard with its own specific requirements; you can’t just change a few words in your ISMS and say “ok, that’s ISO9001 done”.
 This is where the benefits of the ISO9001 standard start to come through, both on their own and in the way it enhances our existing ISO/IEC 27001 procedures and controls.
 ISO9001 is about understanding the business and the processes it uses to achieve what it does, whether that’s making products or delivering services, or both.
 The exercise of defining our business processes and the more detailed procedures that support them has been very useful already in spotting things we can do better, tasks we can automate or avoid the need to do completely, and areas we can safely outsource.
 This analysis helps to further improve our security too, because the better you understand a process, the more effectively you can secure it.

-If you’re an organization that already has ISO/IEC 27001 or ISO 22301 (possibly less so ISO/IEC 20000 but that will come in time…) and you’re thinking about adopting the new ISO9001, our advice would be to go for it.
-Alternatively, if you already have ISO9001:2008 and you’re thinking about going for ISO/IEC 27001 or ISO 22301 certification then there are real benefits in starting to adapt your ISO9001 management system to the new format now, well before your auditor tells you that you have to.
+If you’re an organization that already has a management system certification like ISO/IEC 27001 or ISO 14001 and you’re thinking about adopting ISO9001 as well, our advice would be to go for it.
+Alternatively, if you already have ISO9001 and you’re thinking about going for ISO/IEC 27001 or ISO 22301 or ISO 14001 (or any of the others) certification then there are real benefits in starting to think about how you can adapt your ISO9001 management system to cater for other areas now, well before your customers or regulators tell you that you have to.